At a glance

 You must seek the advice of your data protection officer (if you have one).
 You should also consult with individuals and other stakeholders throughout this process.

 The process is designed to be flexible and scalable.
-You can use or adapt ICO’s sample DPIA template, or create your own.
-If you want to create your own, you may want to refer to the European guidelines which set out Criteria for an acceptable DPIA(external link).
+You can use or adapt our sample DPIA template, or create your own.
+If you want to create your own, you may want to refer to the European guidelines which set out Criteria for an acceptable DPIA (external link).

 Do we need to consult the ICO?

-You need to complete ICO’s online form and submit a copy of your DPIA.
+You need to send to the ICO a copy of your DPIA.

 Once we have the information we need, we will generally respond within eight weeks (although we can extend this by a further six weeks in complex cases).